Undistraction/coons-patch/README.md

 ### Release

 Releases are via semantic-release and executed on CI via Github actions.
-Docs are deployed to Vercel.
+Docs are built and deployed to Vercel when changes on `main` are pushed to origin.